 - Ensure that all potential evidence is properly handled.

 - Ensure that use of student accounts/passwords is monitored.
+Obtain a record of recent transactions and points of access from I.T.

 - Ensure that all computers used by the missing student are handled as evidence.